How a leak can stop itself: Mapping Droplets from Dripping to Leak-Stop

-The Laplace pressures $P = 2 \gamma/R$ \cite{deGennes2004} over time provide insight into the force balance driving the evolution of droplet volumes.
-We calculate $P$ using the standard surface tension of pure water, $\gamma = 72$ mN/m, and the measured capping droplet radii $R$ , and plot $P$ vs. $t-t_{0,n}$ in Fig. \ref{fig:PV}(b).
-The final droplet equilibrates to a Laplace pressure $P_\text{equil} = 222$ Pa.
-This corresponds to balancing a hydrostatic driving pressure from a fluid height above the hole $H = P_\text{equil}/(\rho g) = 22.7$ mm, where $\rho$ is the density of water at room temperature and $g$ is the gravitational constant.
-During an individual droplet's growth as an axisymmetric spherical cap, the change in hydrostatic pressure is negligible ($<0.05$ Pa).
-Between each successive droplet, on the other hand, each drip that falls away results in an incremental decrease $\Delta P$ in $P_\text{drive}$ of $\Delta P = 0.35 \pm 0.04$ Pa.
-Even accounting for this, it is clear from Fig. \ref{fig:PV}(b) that several droplets prior to $n=0$ started with $P > P_\text{drive}$ but were nonetheless unable to stop the leak.
+The droplet Laplace pressures $P = 2 \gamma/R$ over time provide insight into the force balance that drives the time evolution of droplet volumes.
+We calculate $P$ using the surface tension of pure water, $\gamma = 72$ mN/m, and the measured capping droplet radii $R$, and plot $P$ vs. $t-t_{0,n}$ in Fig. \ref{fig:PV}(b).
+The maximum possible Laplace pressure for a capping droplet occurs at the smallest possible radius of curvature, $R=a$, where the droplet is a hemisphere; this also establishes a critical driving pressure $P_{crit} = 2 \gamma/a$ above which it is impossible for a capping droplet to block the leak.
+We confirmed using tube-filling experiments with slowly increasing pressure that a tube with a stable capping droplet begins to leak when $P_{drive} \geq P_{crit}$, in agreement with previous literature,\cite{extrand2018drainage} with leak initiation starting via a sudden ``dam-bursting'' from the capping droplet.

+In Fig. \ref{fig:PV}(b) we see that the final droplet equilibrates to a Laplace pressure $P_\text{equil} = 222$ Pa.
+This corresponds to balancing a hydrostatic driving pressure with fluid height $H = P_\text{equil}/(\rho g) = 22.7$ mm above the hole, where $\rho = 997$ kg/m$^3$ is the density of water at room temperature and $g$ is the gravitational constant.
+While this remains a significant driving pressure, it is substantially below the initial critical pressure $P_{crit} = 2 \gamma/a_i = 294$ Pa when the droplet was formed.
+The dam-bursting flow initiation mechanism is very different than the equilibrating capping droplet mechanism we observe during spontaneous arrest, so it is reasonable that $P_\text{equil}$ might not be the same as $P_{crit}$.
+However, we see from Fig. \ref{fig:PV}(b) that several droplets prior to $n=0$ started with $P > P_\text{drive}$, but were nonetheless unable to stop the leak, even accounting for the slightly higher driving pressures $P_\text{drive} = P_\text{equil} + n \Delta P$ experienced by earlier droplets.
+Why did the final capping droplet successfully stop the leak when the previous ones failed to do so?